oktadev/okta-blog/_source/_posts/2022-04-20-dotnet-6-web-api.md

 In addition to the boilerplate code from Visual Studio, this class also configures your `OktaJwtVerificationOptions` and the dependency injection for the `IJwtValidator`.

-## Test your API
+## Test your .NET 6 API

 Now you are ready to see the flow come together.
 First, start your Web API in Visual Studio.

-Next, open your API test tool of choice and set up your request to the Okta authorization server.
+Next, open your API test tool of choice (such as [Postman](https://www.postman.com/), or using the built in Swagger test page) and set up your request to the Okta authorization server.

 - {yourOktaDomain}/oauth2/default/v1/token POST
 - headers - Accept: `application/json` Authorization: `Basic {yourBase64EncodedCredentials}` Content-Type: `application/x-www-form-urlencoded`